November 27, 2019

 Trainer

-Whether micro-learning, WBT or video training: E-Learning is on the rise in the professional development sector!
-However, the wide variety of digital learning methods often causes confusion.
+Whether micro-learning, WBT or video training: e-learning is on the rise in the further education sector!
+The large variety of digital learning methods often leads to confusion.
 We have compared the 7 most important e-learning methods and provide you with a complete overview in this article!

-"Is this topic also available as E-Learning?" – Perhaps you have heard this question from a potential customer before.
-It is very likely that you have encountered the topic of E-Learning in some way.
-According to a recent study by the platform for vocational adult education, 68% of all companies today are already using digital learning methods for training.
+“Is this topic available as e-learning?” – Perhaps you have already heard this question from a potential customer.
+It is even very likely that you have come into contact with the topic of e-learning in some way or another.
+According to a recent study by the platform for vocational adult education, 68% of all companies today use digital learning methods in further education.

-This not only means a change for the companies, but also for the trainers who will have to implement such digital measures.
-If the trend continues strongly, "digital learning" will be an offering that you as a trainer must provide to your clients in a few years.
+This not only means a change for companies but also for trainers who are supposed to implement such digital measures.
+If the trend continues to be this strong, “digital learning” will be an offering that you as a trainer must provide to your customers in a few years.

 1. what the terms actually mean,